pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 ## DNSSEC compatibility

-With mDNS, the next domain name field in an NSEC record could not reference the next record in the zone because it was not possible to know all of the records in the zone.
+With mDNS, the next domain name field in an NSEC record could not reference the next record in the zone because it was not possible to know all of the records in the zone a priori.
 By mapping all known records into a unicast subdomain, the NSEC next domain name field can contain the next known record as defined.
 As new services are discovered and Updated in the authoritative unicast DNS server, the NSEC records can be kept up to date by the authoritative server.

 The Update proxy will assume that DNS updates sent to zones with DNSSEC enabled will be updated as needed as specified in {{!RFC3007}}.